-While an estimate of equation (3) yields a global average response function for a given outcome, it does not capture how the response function varies across locations due to differential adaptation opportunities.
+The outcomes data necessary to directly estimate equation (3) are available only for a limited number of countries, posing a challenge for conducting globally valid climate impact analyses.
 In order to address this issue, we develop a model of interactions to characterize heterogeneity in the response.
-Specifically, we augment equation (3) to include interactions between temperature and other factors (i.e. location-specific covariates) at the first administrative level (i.e. state or province).
+Specifically, we augment equation (3) to include interactions between temperature and other factors (i.e. location-specific covariates) at the first administrative level (i.e. state or province) for subnational data, and at the national level for country data.
 The factors are as follows, with the exact interactions described in Table 2:

 - 1. Income measured as the natural log of per-capita GDP over some representative year(s).
-See Table 2 for the years used for each outcome. - 2. $Long run\ Temperature$ measured for each outcome as described in Table 2. - 3.
+See Table 2 for the years used for each outcome. - 2.
+Long run temperature measured for each outcome as described in Table 2. - 3.
 Percent cropped area irrigated (for agricultural yield outcome only). - 4.
 Population density (for crime and conflict only), measured as the natural log of population density in the year 2000.